Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: Testbed architecture

-\paragraph{IoT Testbed orchestrator} A set of Python functions that wrap around the GNS3 REST API~\cite{GNS3API} to automate and simplify various tasks such as node creation, node configuration (network interfaces, environment variables, executing configuration scripts, etc.), link creation, starting and stopping packet capturing in links and more.
+A set of functions that wrap around the GNS3 REST API~\cite{GNS3API} to automate and simplify various tasks such as node creation, node configuration (network interfaces, environment variables, executing configuration scripts, etc.), link creation, starting and stopping packet capturing in links and more.
 The rest of the components rely on these functions to build the topology and run the scenarios.
-They are executed in the following order.
+They are executed in the following order: template creation engine, topology builder and scenario generator.